Home Remedies for Doggie Diarrhea

 But how do you know when it’s time to see the vet?…

-Keep In Mind…
+Keep This In Mind…

 Diarrhea is a SYMPTOM of something else going on in your pet’s system.

-It occurs when food travels through the digestive system too quickly, resulting in insufficient moisture being absorbed.
+It occurs when food travels through the digestive system too quickly — resulting in insufficient moisture being absorbed.

-This usually happens when the intestines become irritated and inflamed.
-Your pet’s intestinal distress could be anything from a mild case of upset stomach from something he ate to a sign of something more serious including worms, parasites, or even cancer.
+Your dog’s intestinal distress could be anything from a mild case of upset stomach from something he ate to a sign of something more serious including worms, parasites, or even cancer.

 destin-bewildered.jpg